-Do photos of super crowded beaches in Italy (or Greece) make you think that the script of a sci-fi movie is far more realistic than the notion that one can actually have a relaxing summer vacation in said countries?
-Well, we can’t blame you.
-We’ve seen those scary shots, too.
-However, it’s all a matter of where you choose to go and WHEN.
-The when part is easy.
-Stay away from beachside destinations in Italy (and Greece) from mid-July to end of August.
-As to the where, we’re here to introduce you to the three best beach towns in Puglia, the gorgeous region in Italy’s Deep South.
+If photos of super crowded beaches in Italy (or Greece) make you think that the script of a sci-fi movie is far more realistic than the notion that you can actually have a relaxing summer vacation in said countries, this guide to the best beach towns in Puglia is for you.

 When we were kids, our school teachers would go on and on about how Ancient Greek settlers founded many important towns in Southern Italy.
 All this sounded really exciting.
 For 15′ or so.
 However, as grown-ups and avid travellers, we were fascinated by the idea that there are still Greek communities in Italy’s Deep South and genuinely intrigued by the prospect of visiting some of them one day.
 So, once we decided to visit Puglia, we were determined to explore as many of the region’s Greek towns as possible.
 This is why we planned a 2-day Grecia Salentina trip as part of our two-week Puglia itinerary.